-The build-up to a product launch is something Apple has mastered, just by being very secretive about their ideas and what they’re creating.
+The build-up to a product launch is something Apple has mastered, just by being very secretive about its ideas and what it is creating.
 This is also helped by the fact that Apple is genuinely very creative, often releasing something fresh and new.

 Once the product is launched, Apple uses a very subtle yet strong approach.
-Their advertising is always understated and the company relies on enthusiasts to promote their products by word-of-mouth.
+Its advertising is always understated and the company relies on enthusiasts to promote its products by word of mouth.

 It’s this passion and eagerness that pushes the media to provide so much coverage.

-Q. To what extent do you think that the discussion about Mac vs. PC is not so much a case of which is better, but rather about your needs as a user and what you primarily need a laptop for?
+To what extent do you think that the discussion about Mac vs PC is not so much a case of which is better, but rather about your needs as a user and what you primarily need a laptop for?

-The reason is that unless you’re editing video, graphic design etc. then you probably don’t need to spend that amount of money on a Mac.
+The reason is that unless you’re editing video, graphic design, and so on, then you probably don’t need to spend that amount of money on a Mac.

-It has everything to do with marketing and branding but also the fact that their products are great.
+It has everything to do with marketing and branding, but also the fact that its products are great.

-Apple is very clever and deserves a lot of credit for resurrecting a company that was struggling in the mid-nineties.
+Apple is very clever and deserves a lot of credit for resurrecting a company that was struggling in the mid-1990s.

-There’s no question that having a Mac, iPhone, iPad etc. has a stigma attached to it, but that shouldn’t take anything away from the fact that these are fantastic products.
-If they weren’t so good then all the marketing in the world wouldn’t help.
+There’s no question that having a Mac, iPhone or iPad has a stigma attached to it, but that shouldn’t take anything away from the fact that these are fantastic products.
+If they weren’t so good, then all the marketing in the world wouldn’t help.

 People buy into the marketing but they then add to it by evangelising the products.
-When someone has a Mac, they generally tell people about it and promote it either by word-of-mouth or by writing about it (blogs, Twitter, Facebook etc.).
+When someone has a Mac, they generally tell people about it and promote it either by word of mouth or by writing about it (blogs, Twitter, Facebook).

 This wouldn’t work if the products weren’t so good and easy to use.

-Q. Macs are considered to be the trendier and cooler laptop option.
-How important do you think style and design is to its popularity?
+A Mac is considered to be the trendier and cooler laptop option.
+How important do you think style and design are to its popularity?

 It’s part of the package.
 Apple products are seen to be premium products and the style and design is part of that image.

 The functionality is great but, as I said before, Apple relies on people to promote the product.
-The fact these products look great makes people want to show it off.
+The fact that these products look great makes people want to show them off.

-Dell have tried a similar tactic with their latest line of laptops coming in an array of colours and even going as far as getting designers and artists to contribute.
+Dell has tried a similar tactic with its latest line of laptops coming in an array of colours and even going as far as getting designers and artists to contribute.